karatelabs/karate/README.md

         <version>${maven.surefire.version}</version>
         <configuration>
             <includes>
-                <include>TestAll.java</include>
+                <include>AnimalsTest.java</include>
             </includes>
         </configuration>
     </plugin>
 ```

-With the above in place, you don't have to use `-Dtest=TestAll` on the command-line any more.
+With the above in place, you don't have to use `-Dtest=AnimalsTest` on the command-line any more.

+Actually if you follow the recommended [naming conventions](#naming-conventions) and have only
+one JUnit class following the `*Test.java` naming convention in your project, you don't need the above tweak
+to the `pom.xml` and you don't need to specify the test-class when running `mvn test`.

 Also refer to the section on [switching the environment](#switching-the-environment) for more ways
 of running tests via Maven using the command-line.